kitekun/mikuteam/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-ALL CREDITS GOES TO ƤӇƠƬƠƝ 𖠰 DON'T CHANGE THE CREDITS OR ELSE YOU WILL BE BAN SOON.
+ALL CREDITS GOES TO yamada 𖠰 DON'T CHANGE THE CREDITS OR ELSE YOU WILL BE BAN SOON.